dopamin3rgic/dark-parser/README.md

 This tool can be used to parse HTML files from popular deep/dark web forums.
 This tool does **NOT** crawl the forums (there are plenty of tools that will already do this) and it assumes you have the relevant HTML files stored locally on your machine.
 It currently works with forum threads from RaidForums, Exploit.in, and Omerta.

 ## Setup
-- Install BeautifulSoup if you don't have it already: `pip install bs4`
+Install BeautifulSoup if you don't have it already: `pip install bs4`

 ## Usage
+Basic Syntax:
 `python3 forumparsers.py {forum} -d {directory-path}`
+Help
 ```
 user@host:~/forum-parser$ ./forumparser.py -h
 usage: forumparser.py [-h] {raidforums,exploitin,omerta} ...